 Where to Find Funding

-One of the missions of the Grants Management division is to assist faculty in identifying funding sources for intellectual research.
+One of the missions of the Pre Award Management team is to assist faculty in identifying funding sources for intellectual research.
 The most up up-to-date information is available via the Web and we encourage faculty to make use of the many electronic tools available for locating funding opportunities

 Temple University subscribes to several funding opportunity databases.
 The databases listed below provide the ability to search for funding by key words and other selection criteria.
 In additional to searches for funding, the databases such as PIVOT and SPIN have the capabilities to search for collaborators in your field.
 All databases are fairly intuitive but none are all inclusive.
 Where possible, all databases have direct links from their records to funding entity web sites for primary source information and/or e-mail sites for direct communication.
 Some allow you to select from their keyword thesaurus and/or do free-text searching.

 Be sure to sign up for the email alert notices where available.
 In particular, PIVOT allows funding opportunity alerts to be targeted to individual research interests based on a faculty profile.